CrissyKay/Code_Quiz/README.md

 WHEN the game is over
 THEN I can save my initials and my score

-The url for deployment is
+The url for deployment is https://crissykay.github.io/Code_Quiz/

+Screenshots labeled p1-p4 are in a Photos Folder of the CODE_QUIZ repo.